fourscoreandmore/fourscoreandmore.org/people/MG_bio.md

 - Director of Music and Director of Studies in Music at [Murray Edwards College](https://www.murrayedwards.cam.ac.uk/) where he founded the [Humanist Happenings series](https://www.murrayedwards.cam.ac.uk/college-life/societies-music-and-sports/music-murray-edwards-college/humanist-happenings).
 - Running the University’s [choral awards scheme](https://www.undergraduate.study.cam.ac.uk/finance/music-awards/choral-awards) (which populates Cambridge’s celebrated collegiate choirs) where he introduced various efficiency measures and also graduate students into the scheme for the first time.

+He left Cambridge to take up a unique post as [‘Postdoctoral Associate in Computational Music Theory Pedagogy’ at Cornell University](http://music.cornell.edu/mark-gotham) and fellow of the ['Active Learning Initiative'](http://as.cornell.edu/education-innovation), returning to Europe in 2020 to take up his current post at the [Universität des Saarlandes](https://www.uni-saarland.de/en/home.html).

 His early career encompassed a wide range of musical activities including performance, composition and arrangement, teaching, and research (including a first post as McCann Research Fellow at the [Royal Academy of Music](https://www.ram.ac.uk/) prior to starting his PhD).
 Performance engagements have included playing several instruments, singing (both as a freelance baritone and as a Lay Clerk in the Chelmsford and Ely Cathedral Choirs), and conducting.
 As a conductor he worked primarily with student groups through his university roles.
 Professional highlights included conducting conducting principals of the [LSO](http://lso.co.uk/) and [Philharmonia Orchestra](http://www.philharmonia.co.uk/) in contemporary music projects.